lucassarcanjo/temperature-controlled-oven/README.md

 # TemperatureControl
-Project of a eletric oven with temperature control.
-Programming on MSP430 (Texas Instruments).
+Project of a electric oven with temperature control.
+Programmed with C in MSP430 (Texas Instruments).